charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Tables.md

 #### Headers, footers, body table tags
 - useful for styling but does not add anything visual or accessibility for screen readers on its own.
 	- thead, tbody, and tfoot must wrap the part of the table that is the header, body, and footer respectively.
+		- *note: for thead, did not encounter the use of it for headings on column, only on the row header.

 #### Scope Attribute
 - used to denote a header for either a column or a row as a group that is to be read together in the same context for the purpose of screen readers.